thatisusama/TrafficSimulator/README.md

 # IDE Used:
 INTELLIJ.

 Developed the coding test in JAVA.
-Because Java has strong OOP and design patter techniques which involces Proper OOP paradigm interfaces etc.
+Because Java has strong OOP and design pattern techniques which involves Proper OOP paradigm interfaces etc.

-Design pattern used: State Pattern,
+- Design pattern used: State Pattern,
-All unit tests are written in the project,
+- All unit tests are written in the project,
-Code coverage is 100%
+- Code coverage is 100%

-# Structure
+# Basic Structure
 - Context Class
 - Concrete Classes for the states
 - Config Class where all constants are defined which are used in the app